greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/json-data.html.md

 The extensions for PL/Perl are called `jsonb_plperl` and j`sonb_plperlu`.
 If you use them, `jsonb` values are mapped to Perl arrays, hashes, and scalars, as appropriate.

-The extensions for PL/Python are called `jsonb_plpythonu`, `jsonb_plpython2u`, and `jsonb_plpython3u`.
-If you use them, `jsonb` values are mapped to Python dictionaries, lists, and scalars, as appropriate.
+The extension for PL/Python is called `jsonb_plpython3u`.
+If you use it, `jsonb` values are mapped to Python dictionaries, lists, and scalars, as appropriate.

 ## <a id="topic_jsonpath"></a>jsonpath Type